Tree independence number I. (Even hole, diamond, pyramid)-free graphs: Introduction

-Thus Theorem~\ref{t1cor} yields a polynomial time algorithm for MWIS in this class.
-It is in fact known that for a certain superclass of this class MWIS problem can be solved in polynomial time \cite{pmcpaper}, which we discuss further below.
-But the algorithmic method shown here is of independent interest, since it might be possible to extended it to (even-hole, diamond)-free graphs (for which we do not yet have a polynomial time algorithm to solve MWIS).
+Thus Theorem~\ref{t1cor} yields a polynomial-time algorithm for the MWIS problem in this class.
+It is in fact known that for a certain superclass of this class, the MWIS problem can be solved in polynomial time \cite{pmcpaper}, which we discuss further below.
+But the algorithmic method shown here is of independent interest, since it might be possible to extend it to (even-hole, diamond)-free graphs (for which we do not yet have a polynomial time algorithm to solve the MWIS problem).

 \begin{conjecture} The class of (even hole, diamond)-free graph has bounded tree-$\alpha$. \end{conjecture}